nolanlawson/dotjs-2016/readme.md

 ???

+Because in many ways, they were just better.

-If you were building rich web applications, then Flash, Silverlight, and similar technologies were compelling alternatives to the open web, because they had a lot more crucial features that the web lacked.
+If you wanted to build really cutting-edge web applications, then Flash, Silverlight, and similar technologies were compelling alternatives to the open web, because they had a lot more crucial features that the web lacked.

 You can't really blame developers or users for preferring these platforms at the time.
 It was just a better way